Last updated: March 2026

 Minecraft accounts vary in value from $5 for a basic account to $5,000+ for OG accounts with rare usernames, original Minecon capes, and legacy status.
+If you're looking to sell your Minecraft account, understanding Minecraft username trading prices and cape market value is essential.
 Account value depends on username desirability, cape collection, edition ownership (Java + Bedrock), server ranks and progress, and account age.
-Our calculator estimates your account's market value based on these key factors.
+Our calculator estimates your account's market value based on these key factors, helping you understand what your OG account is worth.

 Minecraft Account Value Calculator